taasver/inbank-stock/README.md

-# Inbank Stock Calculator application
+# Inbank Stock Calculator application.
+Deployed to heroku.

 This is Inbank Stock Calculator application by [Taavi Aasver](http://taaviaasver.com/).